zbirenbaum/SealFaceRecognition/README.md

 The upcoming instructions assume the EC2 instance has been configured by Colgate ITS.
 You will need git and latest python3 installed.
 7. Run `cd /data` to access the data directory
-8. Run `mkdir YOURNAME_workspace` to create your workspace.
+8. Run `mkdir kingram_workspace` to create your workspace.
 This will be the primary working directory.
-9. Run `cd YOURNAME_workspace`
+9. Run `cd kingram_workspace`
 Now you have created your own workspace on the AWS cluster.
 Whenever you connect to AWS next time, please cd to this workspace to run your code.